garrettwx/Multimat/README.md

 (to be further developed)

 ####
-### catkit.py
+### surface_pourbaix.py
-A large function in Multimat to perform catalytic process.
+A large function in Multimat to perform surface Pourbaix diagram construction.

 Now supports the calculation surface Pourbaix diagram as the function between delta_G and U_RHE (and U_SHE)